april/picoca/README.md

 `certificates` subdirectory, and will reuse that same keypair and root certificate unless they are deleted.

-On each run, NanoCA will generate a keypair and sign an end-entity (leaf) certificate for that keypair.
+On each further run, NanoCA will generate a keypair and sign an end-entity (leaf) certificate for that keypair.
 The certificate will contain a list of DNS names and/or IP addresses from the command line flags.
 The key and certificate are placed in the same directory as the root key and certificate, with a file name